altanalytics/strands-agentcore-react/README.md

 2. Navigate to Amazon Bedrock AgentCore
 3. Naviagete to Agent Runtime > strands_agent
 4. Pull the arn
-5. Add a .env file in the top of your folder and add:
+5. Add a .env file in the top of your project folder and add:

 ```
 # Agentcore